davidwolfpaw/velox-theme/README.md

 ## Howdy

 Hello there!
 I'm a WordPress theme based on the _s starter theme and turned into a theme for bloggers.
-I'm responsive and mobile first, and I was born to be friendly to the WordPress Block/Gutenberg editor!
+I'm responsive and mobile first, and I was born to be friendly to the WordPress Block/Gutenberg Editor!

 I was named for [Vulpes velox](https://en.wikipedia.org/wiki/Swift_fox), better known as the Swift Fox.
 That's because I do my best to be fast for your site!